HorrocksEngineers/cims-interview-skills-tests/README.md

 ### Database Normalization + TypeORM

-Use TypeORM to define a normalized database schema
+Use TypeORM to define a normalized database schema.

 [README](/database-normalization-typeorm/README.md#background)

 ### React + Apollo Client + Ant Design

-Build a React component to display a Project's Asphalt Lots from the database
+Build a React component to display a Project's Asphalt Lots from the database.

 [README](/react-apollo-ant/README.md#background)

 ### Typescript Generic Method + Object Merging

-Write a function to merge and organize a list of Users
+Write a function to merge and organize a list of Users.

 [README](/generic-object-merging/README.md#background)

 ## When we finish

-Navigate to the [Pull Requests](https://github.com/HorrocksEngineers/cims-interview-skills-tests/pulls) menu and create a Pull Request against the `main` branch.
+Navigate to the [Pull Requests](https://github.com/HorrocksEngineers/cims-interview-skills-tests/pulls) menu and create a Pull Request against the upstream `main` branch.
 Don't worry if it's rejected.
 This just gives us a fast and easy way to review things later.